zeruhur/loner/loner-en.md

 > Zahra confronts a thug in an alley.
 He is "Martial Artist", "Hand-to-Hand Combat", "Feline" and "Short".
 Zahra tries to hit him with the knife, you throw (5) (6) [4] ("**Yes, And...**", causing a Luck loss of 3 to the thug).
 The thug throws a roundhouse kick at Zahra (roll (3) (2) [2], "**Yes, but...**", causing a Luck loss of 1 to Zahra).
 Who will win?

 ## Doubles and the Twist Counter

 The Twist Counter is a measure of the rising tension in the narrative.
 At the beginning is set to 0.
 Every time a double throw (dice are equal) happens, add 1 to the Counter.
 If the Counter is below three, consider the answer as "**Yes, but...**".
 Otherwise a **Twist** happens and resets the Counter.

 **Example**
 > You ask if the datapad contains sensitive data about Wethern's illicit activities.
 You roll (4) [4].
 The answers is "Yes, but...".
 You add 1 to the Twist Counter.
 But you were already at 2 on the counter, so also a twist happens!
 The counter resets to 0.

+**NOTE**

+The Twist Counter does not apply to Conflicts resolved by Harm & Luck rules.
+Instead, it is used regularly if the Conflict is handled with closed questions.

 ## Determine the Twist